Blog Article: Designer Initials, Signatures and Monograms on Coins

 RaM - Richard Masters.
 U.S. Mint, on coins issued for the United States.

 RCM - Robert Campbell McFarlane.
-South African Mint, on coins issued for South Africa (1990 - present).
+South African Mint, on coins issued for South Africa (1990 - 2022).

 RDM - Raphael David Maklouf.
 Designed the Third Definitive Portrait of Queen Elizabeth II for the Royal Mint, which is used extensively by many other mints for the coinage of Commonwealth countries where she is head of state.
 Also designed an older portrait of Queen Elizabeth II used by the Crown Mint on commemoratives of British dependent territories.